atruong39/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 [moon.jpg]
 ```

 Joe's implementation is incorrect as while it correctly checks for nested links, it does not check if those nested links are images.
 If the text portion did not have the exclamation point, then Joe's implementation would be correct.
-Some additional code would be requried to ensure that if there is a nested link syntax, that it is not actually image syntax.
+It would require some additional code to ensure that if there is a nested link syntax, that it is not actually image syntax.